Malschuetzky/jSumTTest/README.md

 + Mean and related CI for each group in one graph
 + APA-style type tables for above calculated values

- to judge the reported tests, calcutlate Welch's t-test check for improper or fraudulent analyses.
+These additional values and plots not only supports to comprehend the reported test results and their interpretation.
+They also help to cope with improper use of statistical tests, e.g., calculate additional Welch's instead of a reported Student's t-test as the authors should have done right from the start, or calculate missing effect sizes.
+They even help to identify fraudulent analyses, e.g., p-hacking where authors claim to use two-tailed test in the method section but report one-tailed p-values in the result section.
+Fascinatingly, mosty happens if their two-sided p-value is between .09 and .05...

+Users of psychologic tests can check the comparison of an observed group with the normative data of the used test or change the compared sub-group of the normative data.

 # Installing jSumTTest

 Currently only available via sideload.
-Build module for Windows can be found here :file_folder:: [DOWNLOAD](jSumTTest_1.0.1.jmo)
+Built module for Windows can be found here :file_folder:: [DOWNLOAD](jSumTTest_1.0.1.jmo)

-After installation you find the function as "Independent Samples Test for Summary Data" in tab "T-Tests" under the new sub-menu "Test for Summary Data [jSumTTest module]".
+After installation you find the function named "Independent Samples Test for Summary Data" in tab "T-Tests" under the new sub-menu "Test for Summary Data [jSumTTest module]".

 # Analytical process